Luis-Torres-Chuquilin/geoscape-api-movies-score/TestingFront.md

 ## `Check if the front display the right text according to the states`

-The answers of useGetMovieScore are Mocked, basically it call the API with GET and has as an answer fetchState, it could be DEFAULT, LOADING , ERROR, SUCCESS
+The answers of useGetMovieScore are Mocked, basically, it calls the API with GET and has as an answer fetchState, it could be DEFAULT, LOADING, ERROR, SUCCESS

 ```
 /src/main_test/App.test.tsx